MicrosoftDocs/Viva/Viva/insights/personal/use/focus-plan.md

 ### Automatic booking of focus time

 After you set automatic booking as your preference, Viva Insights starts looking for time on your Outlook calendar to set aside as focus time.
-The scheduled focus time shows in your calendar as a different color and is labeled "Focus time."
+The scheduled focus time shows in your calendar as "Focus time."

 Focus time never creates a calendar conflict; that is, focus time will not be booked over any existing calendar event, such as all-day meetings, booked personal time, or appointments.